JoshSar-Shalom/Rom-Pixel-Display/README.md

 # Rom-Pixel-Display
-Using [Sebastian Lague's Digital Logic Sim](https://github.com/SebLague/Digital-Logic-Sim) and a compiler I programed in C, I'm able to display a 16x16 pixel pattern on his program with binary machine instructions.
+Using [Sebastian Lague's Digital Logic Sim](https://github.com/SebLague/Digital-Logic-Sim) and a compiler I programed in C, I'm able to display a 16x16 pixel pattern on his simulator using binary machine instructions.
 <br><br>
-The open canvas of the simulator allowed me to freely experiment and test with any set up I wanted to work with after watching some explanatory videos.
+The open canvas of the simulator allowed me to freely experiment and test with any setup I wanted to work with after watching some explanatory videos.
 <br><br>
 The main focus of this project was the display screen and the ROM chip (labeled in blue as "ROM 256x16").
 <br>